-SPOILER-FREE-

 This book is intense.
 It is beautifully written and very exciting to read.
 We find ourselves utterly invested in our characters and so we suffer with them and we hope for them.

-The mood and subtext of this book reminds me of Oliver Twist or Barrie’s Peter Pan.
+The mood and subtext of this book remind me of Oliver Twist or Barrie’s Peter Pan.
 Unlike Lord of the Flies, the darkness does not win.
 It scars.
 It wounds.
 It exacts a bounty.
-But darkness never really wins.
+But the darkness never really wins.

 Check out the review for On the Edge of the Dark Sea of Darkness here.